adarshmalviy/adarshmalviy/README.md

 **Ever wonder what makes a system run smoother?
 That’s what gets me excited!**

-I’m Adarsh, a backend developer who loves optimizing processes and finding better ways to solve problems.
-With Python and C++ as my go-to tools, I focus on turning complex data into scalable, efficient solutions.
+I’m Adarsh, a developer who loves optimizing processes and finding better ways to solve problems.
+With Python, GO and C++ as my go-to tools, I focus on turning complex data into scalable, efficient solutions.
 Whether it's fine-tuning a backend system or improving a machine learning model, I’m all about making things faster, smarter, and more reliable.

 ###